 The method is therefore ideal for hobbyists, not just industrial professionals.
 Sculptors, bladesmiths, and other craftsmen can now brand their work without investing in expensive machinery and struggling with ineffective DIY solutions.
 All this without sacrificing any of the output quality.

-Opportunity and training costs are another important factor to consider.
-Namely, more complex computer-navigated systems are harder to operate so you have to count in the cost of educating the personnel as well.
+Opportunity and training costs are other important factors to consider.
+Namely, more complex computer-navigated systems are harder to operate so you have to count on the cost of educating the personnel as well.
 With electrochemical marking systems, this is not necessary which leads us to our next point.

 2. Process simplicity and ease of use

-The next step involves dispensing the appropriate liquid and placing the stencil in the desired position.
+- The next step involves dispensing the marking liquid and placing the stencil in the desired position.
 Different metal surfaces require the use of suitable and specially developed marking fluids for optimal results.
 For example, we would use our CGT-S1 marking fluid when working with stainless steel.

-With stencil in place, we can start using the marking head to apply pressure and conduct electricity to the workpiece.
+- With the stencil in place, we use the marking head to apply pressure and conduct electricity to the workpiece.

 3. Increased work flexibility